Frequently Asked Questions

 - Ability (with disabilities)

-You have been selected to apply because you met these requirements when completing the Universal Scholarship application.
+You have been selected to apply because you met these requirements when completing the University Scholarship application.

 - I am eligibile to apply, but it is not showing up in my list of scholarships.
 What